-You’ll see clearer distinction between when ownership of working and final files (or ‘work product’) transfers from talent to client, how and where usage is defined and agreed upon via the Job Agreement, and how that may differ with certain Professional Services engagements.
+You’ll see clearer distinction between when ownership of working and final files (or ‘work product’) transfers from talent to client, how and where usage is defined and agreed upon via the Job Agreement, and how that may differ with certain Managed Services engagements.
 As with our previous T.O.S., this differs from user generated content, client content, and talent content.

 Finally, you’ll be able to better understand what happens following the closure of a talent or client account, either at the request of the customer or by Voices.
 There’s also clearer language around what happens to a customer’s access to Voices, their user information, and their financial information.